jmherzog-de/Atmega-Ethernet-Datalogger-Project-WS-19-20/README.md

 # Ethernet Datalogger

-Software design of a microcontroller based datalogger for analog measurements and data transmission to web services like thingspeak via Ethernet.
+Software design of a microcontroller based data logger for analog measurements and data transmission to web services like thingspeak via Ethernet.

 # The idea